Wilyicaro/Legacy-Minecraft/README.md

 # 📜 About
 **Legacy4J** is a mod about nostalgia of old 4J Studios Minecraft Legacy Edition.
 The main objective of this mod is remake every aspect of [Legacy Console Edition](https://minecraft.wiki/w/Legacy_Console_Edition) in 1:1 for Java Edition versions, adding its exclusive features, and bringing it to modern versions.

-This includes the crafting menu, creative flight, the gamma system, the hud, and more!
+This includes an accurate controller support, the control tooltips, the crafting menu, the creative flight, the gamma shader, the scaling, the HUD, and more!

 ![4d16d058705efd1447a848f3715b36b407841422](https://github.com/omo50/Legacy-Minecraft/assets/144749186/5deb83e5-24ee-4006-9eb5-544e2517ad2d)

-<h1>👋You should also check out the official modpacks!</h1>
+<h1>👋You should also check out the recommended modpacks!</h1>

+- [Project4J](https://modrinth.com/modpack/project-4j) | Experience a timeline where Legacy Console Edition had mods!
 - [Re-Console](https://modrinth.com/modpack/legacy-minecraft) | Better performance, all tutorial worlds, and more!
-- [Legacy Remade](https://modrinth.com/modpack/legacy-remade) | The Legacy Console Editions preserved into the future!
-- [Legacy Reborn](https://modrinth.com/modpack/legacy-reborn) | The Old Legacy Console Versions Remade in Java!

 ![892ef1c08dae6aee23c78dd0154bd801094a6d5e](https://github.com/omo50/Legacy-Minecraft/assets/144749186/ff8b464b-e0e7-4951-a33f-242df53c5b8c)